pluttik/djangocase/docs/deployment.rst

 Django project secret key
 =========================

 The project's secret ket is named DJANGOCASE_SECRET_KEY and is loaded via an environment variable.
-You have received it from me by e-mail in a separate file.
+You have received it from me by e-mail.

 Data API authentication